- BA (Secondary Education, French and Spanish) Calvin College

 Professor Zandstra's academic interests are Latin American literature; the writings of Griselda Gambaro; the grotesque; and alterity and identity in cross-cultural interactions.
 She is currently assisting in the editing of a new Spanish/English bilingual interdenominational hymnal and is translating a book on inclusive worship.

-Her recent presentations include the following:
+Representative presentations include the following:

 - “Self and Other in Vargas Llosa’s The Storyteller.”
 North American Christian Foreign Language Association (NACFLA), Wheaton College, March 22, 2014.